FutureVision-Labs/VIBE-IDE/devlog-019-music-modals-magic-buttons.md

 - **Search for images** to replace wall decorations in Cursy's office
 - **Search for videos** to watch on the TV
 - **Search for music** (see Section 1 above!)
+- **Cursy's Notes** - Click on the corkboard to open an interactive notes modal where you can jot down ideas, reminders, or project notes
+- **Cursy's Bookshelf** - Click on the bookcase to browse through a curated collection of coding resources, tutorials, and helpful links
 - **All royalty-free** - no licensing headaches!

 ### The Technical Side